-Can I get CME credits for completing the C-cert activities and passing the quiz?
+Can I get CME or self-assessment (AS) credits for completing the C-cert activities and passing the quiz?

-Yes, diplomates who pass the annual C-cert quiz may claim up to 11 AMA PRA Category 1TM credits for the C-cert learning and assessment activities.
-Effective May 5, 2021, diplomates will also be granted up to 11 ABPN Self-Assessment credits for passing the 2021 annual quiz as part of a comprehensive SA program, which is mandated by the ABMS as a necessary component of maintenance of certification.
+Yes, diplomates who pass the annual C-cert quiz may claim AMA PRA Category 1TM credits for the C-cert learning and assessment activities.
+Effective May 5, 2021, diplomates will also be granted ABPN SA Self-Assessment credits for passing the 2021 annual C-cert quiz as part of a comprehensive SA program, which is mandated by the ABMS as a necessary component of maintenance of certification.

 How do I get a copy of my CME certificate after I pass my C-cert quiz?

 Within 10 business days of passing the C-cert quiz you will receive an email confirmation from UCNS for both CME and SA credit.
 These emails serve as your CME certificates.
 Sign in to your diplomate profile and click on your name at the top right side of the web page to access your diplomate profile.
 Next, click on “History” and you can either resend your CME confirmation email or download a PDF copy of the email.